ConfuddledPenguin/CS313-ACE3/README.md

 To do this a basic emulation of the hardware was created, to which different paging algorithms can be applied to and statistics can be recorded.

+In addition to the above task I wanted to learn javaFX.
+Since i had just completed this project, and it was still in my head, i decided to skin it.

 ###Authors###

 Thomas Maxwell		- gvb12182@uni.strath.ac.uk